Header Background Shapes Blue

-Data management is simple … once you have the big picture!
+Master Data Management is simple…once you have the big picture!

-This post provides an overview of the classification of data, describes the various categories of data (reporting, transactional, master, reference, and metadata), and explains why Master and Reference Data have a critical position in this organization.
+This post provides an overview of the classification of data, describes the types of master data (reporting, transactional, master, reference, and metadata), and clarifies how master data types impact business decisions.
+It also explains why Master and Reference Data have a critical position in this organization.

 Categories of Data